makovalab-psu/nonBKinetics/README.md

 	joint_filtering.sh calls both filter_out_repeatmasked.sh and filter_out_true_variants.sh
 	`filter_out_repeatmasked.sh` (removes only repeats, suitable for Diversity, Divergence)

-3. **Use new coordinates in order to re-create .mf files that are filtered.** Use on filtered files.
+3. **Use new coordinates in order to re-create .mf files that are filtered.** Use on filtered .gff files.
 Only the output of step 2 will work with the script.
 	Requires gff2mf.py (or gff2mf_regVar.py).
 These scripts take two input parameters: original .mf file (before filtering) and .gff file with coordinates of new subset of windows

 	One can run
+	`convert_gff_to_mf.sh original_folder_with_mf_files`
-	`convert_gff_to_mf.sh` to automatically create .mf files for folders trueVariants, RM and joint.
+	to automatically create .mf files for folders trueVariants, RM and joint.
+	This will create new .mf files that are filtered.

 4.	**Keep only motifs and remove the flanking regions around motifs inside their 100bp windows.** When original motifs are bigger than 100bp, only keep the 100bp at the center of the motifs (this is only relevant for DirectRepeats).
 	`generateFeatures.py`